C0D3D3V/Moodle-DL/README.md

     <img src="https://repology.org/badge/vertical-allrepos/moodle-dl.svg?header=" alt="Packaging status" align="right">
 </a>

-If you use *Arch Linux*, you can install the package [from AUR](https://aur.archlinux.org/packages/moodle-dl-git/), otherwise you can follow this procedure:
+On the right side you can see in which Linux distributions moodle-dl can be installed via the package manager.
+If your operating system is not listed, you can proceed as follows:

 1. Install [Python](https://www.python.org/) >=3.7
 2. Install [ffmpeg](https://github.com/C0D3D3V/Moodle-Downloader-2/wiki/Installing-ffmpeg)